 Eric currently serves as Chief of the EIS Program and Epidemiology Workforce Branch.
 Eric began working with CDC in 1996 while earning his MPH at the Rollins School of Public Health at Emory University.
 He has had several landmark opportunities including the opportunity to contribute to establishing a youth tobacco surveillance system to provide national and state level data to support youth tobacco prevention and control activities.
 He also contributed to CDC’s emergency response to H1N1 in Mexico and Ebola in West Africa.
 Since 2005, he has worked to conduct research and provide technical assistance to implement and evaluate policies and interventions in Africa and Asia to improve the diagnosis, treatment, and prevention of TB, HIV, and TB/HIV.
 He enjoys working with the EIS Alumni Association to identify new ways to link alumni with prospective applicants who want to know more about what EIS Officers actually do and what roles they play in public health upon completion of the fellowship.

 Diana Robelotto Scalera

 Diana serves as the CDC Foundation’s Director of Alumni Affairs and operates as the EIS Alumni Association’s primary liaison with the Foundation.
+She graduated from the University of Georgia and has a background in marketing/communications.
 She joined the CDC Foundation in 2014, bringing with her 11 years of experience at the American Cancer Society.
 She played a large role in helping the EISAA secure grant funding from the de Beaumont Foundation, which has enabled the Association to expand its roles in EIS Program recruitment and alumni networking.
 She helps maintain a database of EIS Alumni and is always ready to help put Alumni in touch with recruitment or meet-and-greet opportunities in their geographic areas.

 Past EISAA Executive Committee roster archive: